AminovJamshid/Exam_project/README.md

-# TODO App
+# Exam Project

 ## Description
-Yet another Todo app.
+Yet another Exam project.
 This application allows users to manage their tasks efficiently.
 It includes features like only adding tasks.
 Additionally, it integrates with Telegram to manage tasks via a bot.

 ## Requirements
 - PHP 8.3 or higher